dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:pool:fetch`

-Gets the available active scratch org for the users in a devhub pool
+Gets an active/unused scratch org from the scratch org pool

 ```
 USAGE
   $ sfdx sfpowerkit:pool:fetch -t <string> [-m] [-v <string>] [--apiversion <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
-  -m, --mypool                                                                      Filter Scratch orgs created by current user from the pool
+  -m, --mypool                                                                      Filter the tag for any additions created  by the executor of the command
-  -t, --tag=tag                                                                     (required) tag name that is used to create scratch orgs pool
+  -t, --tag=tag                                                                     (required) tag used to identify the scratch org pool
   -v, --targetdevhubusername=targetdevhubusername                                   username or alias for the dev hub org; overrides default dev hub org
   --apiversion=apiversion                                                           override the api version used for api requests made by this command
   --json                                                                            format output as json